Lillian Ortiz-Self

 Lillian Ortiz-Self (born 1960) is an American politician serving as a member of the Washington House of Representatives from the 21st District.
 Ortiz-Self was appointed to the state legislature on January 21, 2014 by the Snohomish County Council.

 She's a member of the Washington state Commission on Hispanic Affairs.
 She also serves on the Educational Opportunity Gap Oversight and Accountability Committee.

+Career

+Following her 2014 electoral win, Ortiz-Self was assigned to the Early Learning and Human Services Committee, the Environment Committee, and the Transportation Committee.
+Ortiz-Self has been re-elected four times: in 2016, with 62% of the vote, in 2018, with 65% of the vote, in 2020, with 66% of the vote, and in 2022, with 67% of the vote.
+Ortiz-Self was elected in 2020 as the House Democratic Caucus Chair.